-In summary, new construction is necessary to provide facility capacity, improve quality, and align infrastructure and programmatic needs for both instruction and research.
+In summary, renovation and additions are necessary to provide capacity, improve quality, and align infrastructure and programmatic needs for both instruction and research.
 This is especially true when current facilities are either too costly to renovate compared to the benefits realized and/or inadequate in the amount of space provided.